openafs-contrib/ansible-openafs/docs/source/install.rst

 Source code
 -----------

-To install the OpenAFS Ansible Collection from a source code checkout:
+Install the OpenAFS Ansible Collection from a source code checkout with the following commands:

 .. code-block:: console